 A controller can request its role to be changed to OFPCR_ROLE_SLAVE.
-In this role, the controller has readonly access to the switch.
+In this role, the controller has read-only access to the switch.
 By default, the controller does not receive switch asynchronous messages, apart from Port-status messages.
-The controller is denied the ability to execute controller-to-switch commands that modify the state of the switch, OFPT_PACKET_OUT, OFPT_FLOW_MOD, OFPT_GROUP_MOD, OFPT_PORT_MOD and OFPT_TABLE_MOD.
+The controller is denied the ability to execute all controller-to-switch commands that send packets or modify the state of the switch.
+For example, OFPT_PACKET_OUT, OFPT_FLOW_MOD, OFPT_GROUP_MOD, OFPT_PORT_MOD, OFPT_TABLE_MOD requests, and OFPMP_TABLE_FEATURES multiparts requests with a non-empty body must be rejected.
 If the controller sends one of those commands, the switch must reply with an OFPT_ERROR message with a type field of OFPET_BAD_REQUEST, a code field of OFPBRC_IS_SLAVE.
-Other controller-to-switch messages, such as OFPT_MULTIPART_REQUEST and OFPT_ROLE_REQUEST, should be processed normally.
+Other controller-to-switch messages, such as OFPT_ROLE_REQUEST, OFPT_SET_ASYNC and OFPT_MULTIPART_REQUEST that only query data, should be processed normally.

 A controller can request its role to be changed to OFPCR_ROLE_MASTER.
 This role is similar to OFPCR_ROLE_EQUAL and has full access to the switch, the difference is that the switch ensures it is the only controller in this role.
-When a controller changes its role to OFPCR_ROLE_MASTER, the switch changes all other controllers with the role OFPCR_ROLE_MASTER to have the role OFPCR_ROLE_SLAVE.
-When the switch performs such role changes, no message is generated to the controller which role is changed (in most cases that controller is no longer reachable).
+When a controller changes its role to OFPCR_ROLE_MASTER, the switch changes all other controllers with the role OFPCR_ROLE_MASTER to have the role OFPCR_ROLE_SLAVE, but does not affect controllers with role OFPCR_ROLE_EQUAL.
+When the switch performs such role changes, no message is generated to the controller whose role is changed (in most cases that controller is no longer reachable).

-A switch may be simultaneously connected to multiple controllers in Equal state, multiple controllers in Slave state, and at most one controller in Master state.
-Each controller may send a OFPT_ROLE_REQUEST message to communicate its role to the switch, and the switch must remember the role of each controller connection.
-A controller may change role at any time.
+Each controller may send a OFPT_ROLE_REQUEST message to communicate its role to the switch (see 7.3.9), and the switch must remember the role of each controller connection.
+A controller may change role at any time, provided the generation_id in the message is current (see below).